Sorry I'm Late

-Sorry I'm Late is the second studio album by English recording artist Cher Lloyd.
-It was released on 27 May 2014, by Epic Records, Syco Music, and Mr. Kanani.
-Lloyd herself co-wrote five songs on the album, working with new producers and songwriters such as Beth Ditto and Tove Lo.
+Sorry I'm Late is the second studio album by English singer Cher Lloyd.
+It was released on 27 May 2014, by Epic Records and Syco Music.
+Lloyd co-wrote five songs on the album, working with new producers and songwriters such as Beth Ditto and Tove Lo.
 It is her last album released through Epic and Syco.
 Primarily a pop record, Sorry I'm Late also contains influences of dancehall and hip-hop.

 Sorry I'm Late received generally positive reviews during its US release, with many critics praising Lloyd's personality and vulnerability on the album, and commenting on the maturity in comparison to her debut studio album, Sticks and Stones (2011).
 The album was preceded by the singles "I Wish" and "Sirens", both of which received equally positive reviews.
 The album was described as "fun" and "sweet but sharp" by critics.
 To promote the album, Lloyd embarked on her second headlining concert tour I Wish Tour, and her first by touring North America.